NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Lotus Above the Wind.md

 **Prerequisites** Immortal Lightness
 * * *
 Your qi, dancing ever diligently toward cultivation, eludes the grasp of the world's muck and mire.
-When you cast your [[Adapt Self|Adapt Self]] or [[Athletic Rush|Athletic Rush]] focus spells, you ignore difficult terrain until the end of your next turn.
+When you cast your [[Spells/Adapt Self|Adapt Self]] or [[Spells/Athletic Rush|Athletic Rush]] focus spells, you ignore difficult terrain until the end of your next turn.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*